theflowong/samstewart.github.io/_posts/2016-10-24-real-time-fluid-simulation-on-the-web.md

 categories: code fluid-dynamics solver
 ---

 Play around with a viscous fluid below.
-This solver is written in JavaScript and WebGL and is based on the wonderful article [Fast Fluid Dynamics Simulation on the GPU](http://http.developer.nvidia.com/GPUGems/gpugems_ch38.html).
+This solver uses WebGL GSL shaders and is based on the wonderful article [Fast Fluid Dynamics Simulation on the GPU](http://http.developer.nvidia.com/GPUGems/gpugems_ch38.html).
 In this post, I describe a perspective on Navier-Stokes that is useful for numerics.

-(Coming soon).
+(Solver under construction)

 ### Solving Navier-Stokes Numerically
 The Navier-Stokes equations are given by